pirkkahuhtala/agile-guidelines/README.md

 - It's coding time!
 - Decide architecture
     - Embrace package by feature
-    - Monolith or microservices application
+    - Monolith or microservices application?
 - Start implementing the functionality of the app
     - Pick a user story
         - Remember to make a branch